vaughnteegarden/slate/source/includes/_jwt.md

 	${$partner_auth_key}
 )
 ```
 Sign the header and payload with the `partner_auth_key`.
 It is not necessary to decode the key before using it.
 Pass the whole value as a string to your library's `getBytes` method.

-If you need to supply the charset, use UTF8.
-Example: `var key = new SecretKey(Encoding.UTF8.GetBytes(key));`
+You may need to specify the charset as UTF8.
+Example 1, Microsoft: `SecretKey(Encoding.UTF8.GetBytes(key));`
+Example 2, Java:  `Secret.getBytes("UTF-8");`

 ```
 eyJhbGciOiJIUzUxMiIsInR5cCI6IkpXVCJ9.